Programming-PH/filipino-online-resources-for-students/CONTRIBUTING.md

-## How to Make a Contribution to this Repository and make a Pull Request?
+## Paano mag-contribute sa ating Repository at make a Pull Request?

-Thank you so much for adding more resources to this repository for our fellow Filipino Programmers.
-While most resources available online is English and from other country, we encourage you to add resources made our our fellow Pinoy Developers.
+Salamat po for adding more resources to this repository for our fellow Filipino Programmers.
+While most resources available online is English and from other countries, we encourage you to **add resources made by our our fellow Pinoy Developers**.

 ### Prerequisites
 1. **You should have an account on GitHub**.
 2. **You should have [git](https://git-scm.com/) installed on your computer**.
+3. **Optional for beginners, please install [github desktop app](https://desktop.github.com) to easily manage your github repository.**

 ### Step 1 :
 Fork the repository by clicking on FORK button in the upper-right corner of the page.